ahhh/Go_Shells/README.md

 # go_shells
-a collection of shells written with the go programming language, golang
+a collection of simple, remote shells written with the go programming language, golang